-Partner with an HR & Payroll Company
+Option 3: Partner with an HR & Payroll Company

 As a small business owner, you have a lot on your plate.
 The last thing you need to worry about is processing payroll and possible tax penalties.
 Partnering with an established HR and payroll company that can handle everything might make the most sense for your business.

-While you may think outsourcing to a payroll service is cost prohibitive, once you analyze the benefits you may think differently.
+While you may think outsourcing to a payroll provider is cost prohibitive, once you analyze the benefits you may think differently.
 A payroll partner will handle all the deposits and tax filings and should cover any compliance or tax penalties if they occur (which, they shouldn’t).
-They’ll also maintain accurate records that are available in case of an audit.
+They’ll also maintain accurate employee records that are available in case of an audit.
 A payroll company keeps up-to-date on federal and local regulations, automatically searching for any available tax credits or opportunities.
 They’ll ensure your business is compliant at all times.

 If you do choose a payroll partner, make sure the company offers additional HR services like recruiting, onboarding and benefits.
 As your company grows, or maybe even right now, an HR partner who provides more than just payroll can save you countless hours of administrative work, so you can focus on what matters most—your people.